jmyounker/progperday/README.md

 * read chart from wikipedia
 * collect info from multiple program runs and create CSV
 * show CSV data using javascript
-* create osx server process that plays sounds when message received
 * create osx server process that alters continuous sounds when message received
 * infinite knapsack problem
 * hashtable from scratch